robmhoward/ExcelJsDocumentation/resources/chartAxes.md

-# Axis
+# Axes
-Represents the collection in a Chart including categoryAxis, valueAxis and seriesAxis.
+Represents the axes collection in a Chart including categoryAxis, valueAxis and seriesAxis.

 ## JSON representation